datalad/datalad/paper.md

 Like Git and git-annex, DataLad core does not only provide a generic tool, that is unencumbered by a specific field of science or domain, it also establishes the foundation to build specialized solutions on top of it.
 "DataLad extensions", stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad's with a domain or technology specific functionality.
-A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) template repository can be used to create new DataLad extensions.
+A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) repository provides a starting point for creating new DataLad extensions.
 Some exemplar established extensions include:

 - [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments;